tethysplatform/tethys/docs/recipes/databases/working_with_database_models.rst

 Below are examples for each of these interactions.

-For these examples, we'll use the Dam model defined in the :ref:`Creating Database Models <create_database_models>` recipe.
+For these examples, we'll use the Dam model defined in the :ref:`Creating Database Models <create_database_models_recipe>` recipe.

 In order to interact with the database in any way, you'll need to initiate a session to connect to it